jsherman212/xnuspy/README.md

 which allows you to hook kernel functions from userspace.
 It supports iOS 13.x, iOS 14.x, and iOS 15.x on checkra1n 0.12.2 and up.
 4K devices are not supported.

+This module completely neuters KTRR/KPP and makes it possible to create RWX memory inside EL1.
+Do not use this on your daily driver.

 Requires `libusb`: `brew install libusb`

 # Building
 Run `make` in the top level directory.
-It'll build the loader, the module, `klog`, and the examples.
-You can upload `klog` and the examples to your device by doing `make upload` in those directories.
+It'll build the loader and the module.

 ### Build Options
 Add these before `make`.